jstachio/kiwi/readme.md

 ### KeyValuesSystem

+`KeyValuesSystem`

 This is the entrypoint into Kiwi and used to load the initial part of the chain of resources.
-The bootstrapping part of your application will call it first and will often and of the the loaded key values to something else.
+The bootstrapping part of your application will call it first and will often convert or pass the loaded key values to something else.

 ## History